craftcms/docs/docs/3.x/extend/graphql.md

 ## Queries

-Queries are the top-level starting points someone will use fetching information from the GraphQL API.
+Queries are the top-level starting points someone will use fetching data from the GraphQL API.
 Craft includes query definitions for `entries` and `entry`, for example, and Craft Commerce adds its own custom queries for `products` and `product`.

+Imagine we’ve added a custom element type for “Widgets”.

 A simple query to list `widgets` titles might look like this: